7 Cost-Saving Benefits of Automated Guided Vehicles (AGVs)

 By replacing personnel with AGVs, you remove this growth in labor expenses.
 In fact, instead of getting more expensive, AGV use becomes more profitable with each year that passes: Once a machine has operated long enough to recoup the initial investment, any additional proceeds that its use brings in is pure profit (excluding the cost of maintenance, repair, and energy consumption).

-People make mistakes.
-They get tired, fatigued, and distracted.
-They sometimes don’t see an obstacle until they ram the forklift into it.
-Accidents and mistakes cost companies money by damaging a product that can no longer be sold and by damaging equipment or structures that then need to be replaced.
+People make mistakes, get tired, fatigued, and distracted.
+They sometimes don’t see an obstacle until they run the forklift into it.
+Accidents and mistakes happen, but ultimately cost companies money by damaging a product that can no longer be sold and by damaging equipment or structures that then need to be replaced.

 AGVs do not have to contend with the same issues that human workers do; they don’t get tired, they don’t get fatigued, they don’t get distracted thinking about lunch.
 Through their use of sensors, lasers, and cameras, AGVs save money by reducing the damage that human operators can cause.